okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.session.clear

-**Description:**   This event is triggered when an Admin invokes clear sessions by clicking "Clear user session".
+**Description:**   This event triggers when an admin invokes clear sessions from the user profile.
 This event appears only one time and contains `externalSessionId` and `System.Transaction.ID`.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |